 Figure 5: Reconnection and disconnection dates are highlighted for one water year.
 Two example thresholds, 10 and 100 cfs (0.28 and 2.8 cms, respectively) are highlighted, which correspond to distinct river connectivity (and salmon habitat access) conditions in the Scott River watershed as observed at the Fort Jones gauge (see Results for more detail on selection of flow thresholds).

-3.2
+3.2 Response: Ecological monitoring data

+Multiple observed quantities were evaluated as candidates to best represent the ecological response in the flow-ecology relationship.